Asbestos in Artex Coverings: What You Need to Know

 How to tell if Artex has asbestos

-You can’t be 100% sure whether any given Artex decorative coating contains asbestos just by looking at it with the naked eye.
+As we have mentioned, you can’t be 100% sure whether any given Artex decorative coating contains asbestos just by looking at it with the naked eye.

-It’s, therefore, best practice to assume that any textured coating in your property you know was installed prior to 2000, contains asbestos – at least until professional laboratory testing has been undertaken to determine whether this is the case.
+It’s, therefore, best practice to assume that any textured coating in your property you know was installed prior to 2000, contains asbestos – at least until professional laboratory asbestos testing has been undertaken to determine whether this is the case.

 How do you test for asbestos in Artex?

-Asbestos in Artex Coverings: What You Need to Know 2Here at Oracle Solutions, we are proud to be trusted professionals in Artex asbestos testing.
-By having the decorative coating in your property sampled and tested by us, you can get a definitive answer on whether asbestos in Artex is indeed present so that you can plan your DIY or renovation works accordingly.
+Here at Oracle Solutions, we are proud to be trusted professionals in Artex asbestos testing.
+By having the decorative coating in your property sampled and tested by our surveyors, you will be able to get a definitive answer as to whether asbestos in Artex is indeed present so that you can plan your DIY or renovation works accordingly.

 Samples, for instance, can be obtained by carefully scraping the coating with a screwdriver or narrow scraper, with the material being directed into a sample container held below the sampling point.
 Due to the non-homogenous nature of textured decorative finishes, various sampling points of the material will need to be taken to ensure a spectrum of the material is sampled.
 It goes without saying that this sampling process should be carried out by certified asbestos professionals.

-If the sample does come back as positive for asbestos, then you will need to decide how you wish to proceed with the works.
+If the sample does come back as positive for containing asbestos, then you will need to decide how you wish to proceed with the works.

 Even if it is confirmed that your property’s textured decorative coatings contain asbestos, it’s fine to leave them alone, provided that they are in good condition and undamaged.
-The fibres are well-bonded, so only disturbance or damage to the Artex brings the risk of asbestos fibres being released into the air, and thereby endangering your health.
+The fibres are well-bonded, so only disturbance or damage to the Artex increases the risk of asbestos fibres being released into the air, and thereby endangering your health.

 For instance, in the event that you wish to simply change the appearance of your wall or ceiling, if the Artex is in good condition and you don’t plan to sand, grind or chip the material beforehand, one solution might be to just plaster over the textured coating.